Centuria

 Centuria (/la/; : centuriae) is a Latin term (from the stem centum meaning one hundred) denoting military units originally consisting of 100 men.
 The size of the centuria changed over time, and from the first century BC through most of the imperial era the standard size of a centuria was 80 soldiers.
 By the time of the Roman Empire, ordo became a synonym of centuria (in 4 BC it was used for a maniple).
 Ten contuberniums formed a century, composed of 80 legionaries.
-Commanding this unit was the centurion, a veteran expert in combat analogous to an non-commissioned officer.
+Commanding this unit was the centurion, a veteran expert in combat analogous to a non-commissioned officer.
 His role was not only that of a leader, but also that of an instructor and responsible for discipline within his unit.
 The centurion was assisted by the optio, his second-in-command and other officers such as the tesserarius, in charge of security, the signifer, who carried the banner, and the cornicen, who transmitted orders by trumpet.